ChrishSec/WiFiSecureView/README.md

 ### Usage

-- Download the `WiFiSecureView.exe` file from the [releases](https://github.com/ChrishSec/WiFiSecureView/releases/download/v1.0.0/WiFiSecureView_1.0.0.zip) page.
+- Download the `WiFiSecureView.exe` from the [releases](https://github.com/ChrishSec/WiFiSecureView/releases/download/v1.0.0/WiFiSecureView_1.0.0.zip) page.
-- Run the `WiFiSecureView.exe` file.
+- Run the `WiFiSecureView.exe`.
 - A window will display a list of available WiFi networks.
 - Select a network from the list to view its password.
 - Click the "Save to File" button to save WiFi network information to a text file (`WiFiSecureView.txt`).